GeoMarek/PG_ComputerArchitecture/README.md

 # AssemblerExercises

+It is a set of tasks performed within the subject of computer architecture.
+I use MASM compiler and Visual Studio 2019

 ## Program 1

 EN: A program adapted to call from the C language level with a prototype float number_pi.
 It should determine the number Pi by calculating the product of n consecutive sequence elements: